FREQUENTLY ASKED QUESTIONS

 A single East African visa has been introduced for Uganda, Kenya and Rwanda costing $100.
 Your passport must have a minimum six months validity remaining.
 Contact the airline or your travel agent for more information.

-Can I use my ATM card or credit card in Uganda?
+Can my ATM card or credit card work in Uganda?

 You can use ATM and Visa credit cards for money withdrawal in Uganda but there is a limit to how much you can withdraw per day.
 The banks are available in major towns but it may be difficult once you start your safari.
 You may wish to alert your bank before using your card abroad to avoid it being blocked.